lucywyman/recipes/to-make/_posts/2017-08-09-tomato-breakfast.md

 * Olive oil
 * Salt and pepper
 * 1 medium ear of corn, with the husk still on
-* ½ tablespoon unsalted butter
+* ½ tablespoonspoon unsalted butter
 * 4 large eggs, beaten
 * 2 ounces goat cheese